rob-myers/rob-myers.github.io/articles/tech2.md

 Reynolds introduced Steering Behaviours as part of a pipeline:
 > _action selection_ → _steering_ → _animation_.

-In practice, one must rely heavily on action selection to avoid unrealistic behaviour such as oscillation and deadlock.
+In practice, one must rely _heavily_ on action selection to avoid unrealistic behaviour such as oscillation and deadlock.

-Alternatively, [Detour](https://github.com/recastnavigation/recastnavigation#detour) and particularly _DetourCrowd_ provide a sophisticated approach to navigation.
+There is also another well-known solution i.e. [Detour](https://github.com/recastnavigation/recastnavigation#detour) and in particular _DetourCrowd_.
+This library provides a sophisticated solution to multiple character navigation.

 <aside>

-Recast and Detour have been [ported to JS](https://github.com/BabylonJS/Extensions/tree/master/recastjs) as part of the BabylonJS project, and also [integrated](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Navmesh/DetourCrowd/dtCrowd/) into the Unreal Engine.
+Detour has been [ported to JS](https://github.com/BabylonJS/Extensions/tree/master/recastjs) as part of the BabylonJS project, and [integrated](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Navmesh/DetourCrowd/dtCrowd/) into the Unreal Engine.

 </aside>

 A collection of NPCs is conceptualised as a _Crowd_.
 One requests the Crowd to move NPCs to particular targets, and executes an updater function each frame.
 For each fixed NPC, its nearby neighbours are modelled as temporary geometry, influencing the NPC's velocity.
-There's certainly more to say about this impressive open source library.
+We will have more to say about this impressive open source library.

 ### Our Approach

+Then what is our approach to this difficult problem?

+Well, we're not going to solve it generally.
+That is, we do not seek a black box magically producing collision-free concurrent navigation.
+No. We're happy to take things slow.
+Let's begin with two colliding NPCs, and an interface for stopping and starting them.

 __TODO__ our approach does not use a physics engine. we will avoid trying to make a "full-proof general system". we are interested in easy to understand techniques, which can be composed together.